awsdocs/amazon-cloudfront-developer-guide/doc_source/SecurityAndPrivateContent.md

 # Configuring Secure Access and Restricting Access to Content<a name="SecurityAndPrivateContent"></a>

-For web distributions, CloudFront provides several options for securing content that it delivers\.
+CloudFront provides several options for securing content that it delivers\.
 The following are some ways you can use CloudFront to secure and restrict access to content:
 + Configure HTTPS connections
 + Prevent users in specific geographic locations from accessing content
 + Require users to access content using CloudFront signed URLs or signed cookies